Mrs Bulmer's Class

 Our Year Four class teacher is Mrs Bulmer.

 Year Four at St Teresa’s has some very exciting learning opportunities!
 Pupils study a range of Imaginative Learning Projects: ‘1066’, 'Misty Mountain Sierra', ‘Potions', ‘Road Trip USA!’, and ‘Blue Abyss’.

 ‘1066’ transports pupils back to the time of the Norman Conquest – who will become King after Edward the Confessor dies?
 Pupils create job applications and write persuasive letters to try and persuade Edward that they should be his heir.
 Pupils develop their historical skills through this topic, creating timelines and remembering the rulers of the period.
 This is all brought to life with our Normans Day in school, where children are able to participate in Norman activities such as jousting, archery and bread making, as well as meeting and learning about some birds of prey, which were used for hunting.

-'Misty Mountain Sierra' will see the pupils exploring the local landscape and composing shape poems, writing information and explanation texts, as well as reading J. R. R. Tolkien's The Hobbit.
+'Misty Mountain Sierra' will see the pupils exploring the local landscape and composing shape poems, writing information and explanation texts.
 They will learn to use Ordnance Survey maps and atlases, including the topographical features of an area.
 Will they be able to plan a safe and environmentally aware journey to the top of the mountain?

 ‘Potions’ enables the pupils to learn and apply their knowledge of the states of matter in this topic.
 They write instructions for making potions, create labels, and write non-chronological reports – all whilst learning about medicine through the ages.
 Can they create a new wonder potion during their Mad Science workshop?
 Perhaps they will borrow some ideas from George’s Marvelous Medicine?